vladfxstoader/SGBD-proiect/README.md

-# SGBD-proiect
-Final project for the DBMS course using PL/SQL (2nd year, FMI UniBuc).
+# DBMS project - PL/SQL

+- Designed and created a database for a library.
+- Created functions and procedures in order to query the database